dangbert/clippy-kindle/README.md

 pip3 install -r requirements.txt

 mkdir -p out
-./clippy.py "My Clippings.txt" out/  # parse clippings and store in json file ./marky.py out/out.json              # convert json file to markdown file(s)
+# parse clippings and store in json file 'collection.json':
+#   also defaults to outputting a .md and .csv file for each book found in "My Clippings.txt"
+./clippy.py "My Clippings.txt" out/
 ````
-* NOTE: To customize the format of the outputted markdown files simply edit the function `jsonToMarkdown()` in `clippy.py`.
+* NOTE: To customize the format of the outputted markdown files simply edit the function `jsonToMarkdown()` in `marky.py`.
 * note: if you ever rename or move this folder, you have to delete/recreate the `env/` folder for it to work

 ### Having Issues?